 Open the Notes tool

-You can open the Notes tool from the Tools menu, or by creating a new note via the Context or Selection menus, or via the link below:
+You can open the Notes tool from the Tools menu, by creating a new note using the Selection or Context menus, or click the link below:

 From the Tools menu

-- Click Tools > Content > Notes or click Tools and begin typing notes in the Tools search box.
+Click Tools and begin typing notes in the Tools search box.
 Click Notes to open the tool.